fortify/github-action/README.md

 <!-- START-INCLUDE:env-package.md -->

 **`EXTRA_PACKAGE_OPTS`** - OPTIONAL
-By default, this action runs `scancentral package -o package.zip`.
-The `EXTRA_PACKAGE_OPTS` environment variable can be used to specify additional packaging options like `-oss` to collect additional files for an open-source scan (FoD only).
+By default, this action runs `scancentral package -o package.zip` to package application source code.
+Based on the  automated build tool detection feature provided by ScanCentral Client, this default `scancentral` command is often sufficient.
+Depending on your build setup, you may however need to configure the `EXTRA_PACKAGE_OPTS` environment variable to specify additional packaging options.

+As an example, if the build file that you want to use for packaging doesn't adhere  to common naming conventions, you can configure the `-bf <custom build file>` option using the `EXTRA_PACKAGE_OPTS` environment variable.
+See [Command-line options for the package command]({{var:sc-client-doc-base-url#CLI.htm#Package}}) for more information on available options.

 <!-- END-INCLUDE:env-package.md -->

 **`EXTRA_SC_SAST_SCAN_OPTS`** - OPTIONAL
-xtra ScanCentral SAST scan options; see [`fcli sc-sast scan start` documentation](https://fortify.github.io/fcli/v2.0.0//manpage/fcli-sc-sast-scan-start.html)
+Extra ScanCentral SAST scan options; see [`fcli sc-sast scan start` documentation](https://fortify.github.io/fcli/v2.0.0//manpage/fcli-sc-sast-scan-start.html)

 <!-- START-INCLUDE:env-wait-export.md -->